FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 both the NTA and Bus Eireann calling on them to provide a school bus service for the Raheen,

-Dooradoyle and Mungret areas to serve all six local schools.--- 6
+Dooradoyle and Mungret areas to serve all six local schools.
+---
+6

 **29.Notice of Motion submitted by Councillor E. Secas**